 When should I submit the Dissertation Proposal?

 - Ideally, soon after completing the General Examination.
-However, the Dissertation Proposal should be approved by the end of the third year and no later than six months prior to completion.
+However, the Dissertation Proposal should be submitted no later than the end of the third year.

 How do I submit the Dissertation Proposal?